-By -Saesha Sharda
+By -Saesha Sharda, Grade 9th

 When I was a little girl, I was not really encouraged to talk about menstruation, especially in front of my older family members and relatives.
 Not only was I confused about why periods occur, but also why I wasn’t allowed to talk about it.
-Now that I’m older and know about periods, I can comfortably talk about it with my parents whenever I have questions or concerns.
+Now that I’m older and know about periods, I can comfortably talk about them with my parents whenever I have questions or concerns.
 Menstruation is a fascinating process that happens to almost every single woman on the planet, and I don’t understand why women get shunned for talking about it.
 Periods are not ‘gross’ or ‘weird’, they’re pretty cool.
 We need to empower women and encourage them to stand up and talk about light-hearted things like periods, to other heavier topics.

 My artwork on women empowerment ties into the concept of women helping women.
 In my artwork, I have shown three women helping each other climb a cliff through a fire.
 The cliff represents the normal hardships women have to go through, and the fire represents how the outside world makes it harder for women to achieve these tasks.
 I have used acrylic paint to show a silhouette of the women the background is with acrylic textures.
 It is important we address things like this through artforms for expressions, I feel it is a step in the right direction.

 Women are awesome!
 But, I do understand that the older generation was raised to not talk about women’s’ issues and menstruation, but it is time that changes.
 Our periods are not our weaknesses, but our strengths; and it’s pretty cool that we get to go through this cycle that perpetuates the entire human species!